 - The right to review information received in support of their credentialing application.

-- Upon receipt of an applicant’s written, signed and dated request, MVP will release under confidential cover to the applicant by Delivery Confirmed or Certified Mail, Return Receipt Requested the information that is presented to the Credentials Committee in support of their credentialing/recredentialing application.
+- Upon receipt of an applicant’s written, signed and dated request, MVP will release under confidential cover to the applicant by Delivery Confirmed or Certified Mail, Return Receipt Requested all the allowed information that is presented to the Credentials Committee in support of their credentialing/recredentialing application.

 - The right to correct erroneous information submitted during the credentialing/recredentialing process.
-Should the Credentialing Staff receive information that differs substantially from the information provided by the practitioner, a member of the Credentialing Management staff will notify the practitioner, in writing, of the discrepancy.
+Should the Credentialing Staff receive information that differs substantially from the information provided by the practitioner, a member of the Credentialing Department staff will notify the practitioner, in writing, of the discrepancy.